 1 ROC = Earnings before interest and tax / Capital employed (which is defined as working capital, fixed assets and investments less provisions and other liabilities).

-We believe that in order to deliver satisfactory shareholder returns it is important to try to achieve a cost of capital advantage, which is best done through a strong focus on cash realisation, the maintenance of a strong balance sheet and having flexibility in financing options.
+We believe that in order to deliver satisfactory shareholder returns it is important to try to achieve a cost of capital advantage, which is best done through a strong focus on cash realisation, the maintenance of a strong balance sheet and having flexibility

 Working capital and capital expenditure